robertoostenveld/brainvision/README.md

-# BrainVision Core reader and writer
+# Read and write EEG data in the BrainVision Core data format

 This is a Python implementation to read and write EEG data in the BrainVision Core data format as defined by [BrainProducts](https://www.brainproducts.com/) and as used in [BIDS](https://bids.neuroimaging.io/).